aphp/edsnlp/docs/tutorials/detecting-dates.md

 !!! note "Date normalisation"

-    Since dates can be missing some information (eg `en aôut`), we refrain from outputting a `datetime` object in that case.
+    Since dates can be missing some information (eg `en août`), we refrain from outputting a `datetime` object in that case.
 Doing so would amount to guessing, and we made the choice of letting you decide how you want to handle missing dates.